 2.1 Ancient Origins

 Believe it or not, the concept of shoe laces dates back thousands of years.
-Our ancestors understood the need for securing their footwear, even in ancient times.
+Even in ancient times, our ancestors understood the need to secure footwear.
 It is believed that the earliest form of primitive laces consisted of animal tendons or plant fibers, which were braided or twisted together to create functional closures for their shoes.

 2.2 Development Over Time